jtablesaw/tablesaw/CONTRIBUTING.md

 Implement an interface for a Javascript plotting library (big job, we know), but the best Javascript libraries are awesome.
 Email larry@tablesaw.tech if you have any questions, or use the comments for the issue.

+## Working on the code in Eclipse

+* Install e(fx)clipse.
+Choose the update site that came with your installation of Eclipse.
+E.g. "Oxygen - http://download.eclipse.org/releases/oxygen".
+Then install "e(fx)clipse" under "General Purpose Tools"
+* [Install Kotlin support](https://kotlinlang.org/docs/tutorials/getting-started-eclipse.html).
+Read [this Stackoverflow post](https://stackoverflow.com/questions/42496708/cant-get-kotlin-classes-in-java-maven-project-to-work-eclipse) for tips on working around bugs in the Kotlin eclipse plugin.

 ## Become a Maintainer/Committer

 We are actively seeking new maintainers for the project.
 The best way to get involved is to familiarize yourself with the project through use, and make a few minor changes/fixes.
 After that, introduce yourself by emailing info@tablesaw.tech and we’ll get in touch.